A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 It is believed that worship of Òrìṣà is the path to finding inner peace and satisfaction.

-Because the ancient Africans knew Earth gives us life and all that we need to continue living.
+Because the ancient Africans knew the Earth gives us life and all that we need to continue living.

 And we have rivers that are still considered sacred.
 Who is prayed to in every part of the country?